tmastersmart/pi-talk/README.md

 run this to test
 aplay /usr/share/sounds/alsa/*
-if ok do next if not you need to fix your speakers first if not see manual install https://behind-the-scenes.net/using-espeak-to-make-a-raspberry-pi-talk/
+if ok do next.
+If not see manual install https://behind-the-scenes.net/using-espeak-to-make-a-raspberry-pi-talk/

 run the install